IKIM-Essen/ClusterDocs/docs/course/class-14-wet-lab-data-workflows.md

 Do not use it as a general-purpose analysis workstation unless the instrument facility explicitly supports that use.

+Where suitable, ask RCC whether the device can join the Lab network.
+Do not connect it yourself or guess network, server, or proxy settings.
+RCC must first review the owner, software and update requirements, required direct server endpoints, vendor remote-support needs, data flow, and destination project.

+The Lab network is not an Internet connection with extra firewall rules.
+It is an unrouted enclave with explicit service paths.
+Direct access is limited to approved servers or services such as a project share or managed acquisition tool.
+Proxy access is limited outbound web access for approved purposes such as updates; it does not make the device reachable from the Internet.

 ### Facility or acquisition storage